thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 As I wrote in last years post I was not very happy with the way things ended.
 I am however very happy that that ending ended and we're friends again.
-Friends are better than not friends. &lt;3
+Friends are always better than not friends. &lt;3

 ---